satya-aj/Test-Jira/README.md

 ## Setup github pages

 Navigate to Repo settings -> Pages
-Under Build and Deployment
+Under Build and Deployment,
 Select main Branch and /root and save

 ## TODO in Middleware.py file

-Replace GITHUB_TOKEN with your github token in line 9 Replace Github url in line 27
+Replace GITHUB_TOKEN with your github token in line 9, Replace Github url in line 27

 Steps to run